davidrmiller/neural2d/README.md

 **How do I use a different transfer function?**<a name="howTf"></a>

 You can add a "tf" parameter to any layer definition line in the topology config file.
-The argument to tf can be "tanh", "logistic", "linear", "ramp", or "gaussian".
+The argument to tf can be "tanh", "logistic", "linear", "ramp", "gaussian", or "relu".
 The transfer function you specify will be used by all the neurons in that layer.
 See neural2d-core.cpp for more information.